DNS Attacks and Threats

 DNScale incorporates several layers of protection:

-• Anycast network — distributes query load across multiple edge nodes globally, absorbing DDoS attacks
+- Anycast network — distributes query load across multiple edge nodes globally, helping dilute volumetric DDoS traffic when paired with capacity and filtering

 Best Practices